shubham1810/MS-D_Net_PyTorch/README.md

-# Mixed-Scale Dense Convolutional Network
+# A Mixed-Scale Dense Convolutional Neural Network for image analysis

+This repository is a simplified implementation of the paper: [A mixed-scale dense convolutional neural network for image analysis](http://www.pnas.org/content/early/2017/12/21/1715832114), for image segmentation.
+The implementation uses the [PyTorch](https://pytorch.org) framework.

+> Note: Work in progress.
+Any contribution is appreciated.

 The files are organized as follows: